wolasss/publish-counts/README.md

 ## Option fastCount.
 Ex : `{fastCount: true}` (Default : **false**)

-If you were to think of this new feature as something that already exists, it's the equivalent of using a meteor method that returned the current count on a collection and then observing subsequent changes to the collection past the initial count.
+If you want to think of this new feature in terms of operations that already exist, it's the equivalent of using a meteor method that returns the current count on a collection and then observing subsequent changes to the collection after skipping all documents in the initial count.

 This change is not without trade-offs; of course, things removed from your data set included in the initial count call will not be reflected in the total count.
 For most big counts it will not be noticeable if a count is slightly off, but still gives the user an idea of how the collection is growing.